Skip to main content

 • Expanding our community controlled substance education programs

-CVS Health, in partnership with Discovery Education, has continued to expand our no-cost prevention program, Dose of Knowledge.
-The program, which succeeded our in-person Pharmacists Teach program during the pandemic, strives to empower educators and pharmacists to address substance misuse and to educate students to make good decisions for the health and well-being of themselves and their community.
-Collectively, our community education programs have reached an estimated 2.4 million lives.
+CVS Health, in partnership with Discovery Education, has continued to expand our no-cost outreach program, Dose of Knowledge.
+The program, which succeeded our in-person Pharmacists Teach program during the pandemic, strives to empower educators, pharmacists, parents and other members of the community to support education related to substance misuse and help guide students and others to make good decisions for the health and well-being of themselves and their community.
+Collectively, our community education programs have reached an estimated 3.5 million lives.

 • Expanding access to critical opioid overdose reversal drug